-A grievant who wishes to present a complaint pursuant to these procedures shall contact the District Coordinator for Nondiscrimination (the "Coordinator").
+A grievant who wishes to present a complaint pursuant to these procedures shall contact the District Coordinator for Nondiscrimination.
 This includes questions and concerns about the Title IX and the State Sex Equity provisions.
 School employees who receive questions or concerns about sex discrimination in violation of Title IX or the State Sex Equity provisions are expected to refer the person raising the questions or concern to the Coordinator.

-The Coordinator for Nondiscrimination for School District U-46 is:

-Chief Legal Officer District U-46 Administrative Office 355 East Chicago Street Elgin, Illinois, 60120-6543 Office 847- 888-5000, ext.
+The Coordinator for Nondiscrimination for School District U-46 is Chief Legal Officer District U-46 Administrative Office 355 E. Chicago St. Elgin, Illinois, 60120-6543 Phone: 847- 888-5000, ext.
 5305